What is Haemophilia?

 Haemophilia is treated by replacing the missing Factor proteins through intravenous medicine, the methods to create and different treatments used have changed a number of times over the last 50 years.
-Today,normal Haemophilia treatment in the UK is known as "recombinant treatment".
-The creation of "recombinant treatment" is much different to the kinds of Factor treatments which lead to the Factor 8 Scandal.
+Today, normal Haemophilia treatment in the UK is known as "recombinant treatment".
+The creation of "recombinant treatment" is much different to the kinds of Factor treatments which lead to the Contaminated Blood Scandal which were human plasma derived.
 The creation of today's treatments involve placing human DNA into animal cells and growing them in large numbers.
 This method of gene manipulation is called “recombination”, and so the Factors that are then made are known as recombinant proteins.

 How do you "get" haemophilia?

 Haemophilia is usually hereditary, though spontaneous cases do happen.
 The general rules of thumb are...

 - A Haemophiliac Father and Unaffected Mother will have an Unaffected Son.

 - A Haemophiliac Father and Unaffected Mother will have a 50% chance of having a Daughter who carries the Haemophilia gene.